konturio/geocint-runner/README.md

 #### Things to avoid:

 - Files with the same name and the same nesting level as files in geocint-runner and geocint-openstreetmap repositories.
-This does not apply to folders.
+This limitation does not apply to folders.
 - Views and materialized views.
 - Complex python scripts should become less complex bash+sql scripts.
 - Comments for targets, containing double quote characters (")

 #### Organizational points:

-- Task and action plan is analyzed and you understand what you need to do.
-Remember, no code at all is always better.
 - Make sure you have source data always available.
 Do not store it locally on geocint - add a target to download data from S3 at least.
-- Store your commits on a remote repository: your laptop/pc could break anytime.
-Make regular commits under **Draft** MR status
-- After your MR is ready, write about it to a suitable slack channel.
-Mention people who are able to review code and approve it.
-Describe how did you test your code.
-- Try to run the pipeline at least once on your test branch, or create simple short makefile for test_* tables in separate folder and run it, avoiding affect on running pipeline.
+- Try to run the pipeline at least once on your test branch, or create a simple short makefile for test_* tables in separate a folder and run it, avoiding effect on running pipeline.
-- Add sources for download 3rd-party data
-- Before sending to QA or analysis make sure that you wrote 3 points at the task for the mr you have:
-    - summary what did you do
-    - info on how to test (general flow)
-    - some tips on what should be tested in your opinion and what part of the app can be affected.

 #### Technical details for **code review** checks: